Philippines Football League: Competition format

 The PFL followed a traditional home-and-away double round-robin format during the 2018, 2019, and 2022–23 seasons, although some clubs did not have their home stadiums.

 The 2018 season saw 7 teams playing each other 4 times.
 In the 2019 season with 6 teams competing, the format was made into a quadruple round-robin format, this time playing each other 5 times whole season.

 In the 2020 season, all matches were held in a bio-secure bubble single venue with 5 matches played by each team in a span of 12 days starting from October 28 to November 12.
 The last match was postponed due to Typhoon Vamco (Ulysses), although the match was never played, instead documented as a goalless draw against Mendiola and Stallion.

 The 2022–23 season saw a switch from an intra-year format to an inter-year format due to the Asian Football Confederation changing its system of scheduling into an inter-year format.
 Each team played 22 games during this season, excluding United City, which withdrew mid-season.

-After the success of the 2023 Copa Paulino Alcantara, the league saw an expansion from 7 teams to 15, an all time high for the league.
-With this the league schedule was again switched to a intra-year format for the 2024 season, and the format changed to a single round-robin tournament with 14 matches played by each team.
+After the success of the 2023 Copa Paulino Alcantara, the league saw an expansion from 7 teams to 15, an all-time high for the league.
+With this the league schedule was again switched to an intra-year format for the 2024 season, and the format changed to a single round-robin tournament with 14 matches played by each team.
 This season also saw most of its games played in centralized venues, with almost all games played at the Rizal Memorial Stadium.

 It was only during the 2017 season that the league had two phases; the regular season and the Finals Series, a play-off round where the top four teams played to determine the league champion.
 The Finals Series was reintroduced for the 2024–25 season but as a distinct competition of its own.

 There was a proposal to convert the former UFL to a second division tournament or a reserve league to the PFL.
 However, such plans never materialized.